CedricVanhaverbeke/frontend-recruitment/README.md

 - Test if they understand how the dependecy array works of a useEffect hook
 - Conditionally render a hook, check if they understand why this is a bad idea.
 - Create a function in a parent component, and make it recalculate between renders.
 Test that they see that we should use the `useCallBack` hook here.
+- leave a console.log statement in the code